In theory, your role as a teacher is to plan and deliver your lessons, and everything will fall into place.

 You may also turn it into a game.
 Use points to grade papers and give some rewards when a student reaches a specific number of points.
 Treating scores like a fun game helps motivate students to focus and improve their scores.

-Learning Readiness by Positive Action is a unified, coherent approach that puts students in the right headspace to learn before a single lesson begins.
+Learning Readiness is a unified, coherent approach that puts students in the right headspace to learn before a single lesson begins.
 When students feel motivated, capable, and emotionally grounded, behavioral triage becomes the exception rather than the rule.

-Addressing the conditions that drive disruptive behavior at its root, Learning Readiness helps educators recover something invaluable: their instructional time.
+Addressing the conditions that drive disruptive behavior at its root, Positive Action Behavior Management helps educators recover something invaluable: their instructional time.
 Less time putting out fires means more time building the knowledge, skills, and character that education is ultimately about.

-Reduce classroom disruptions with our Learning Readiness approach.
+Reduce classroom disruptions with our Behavior Management program.

 Teach with zero friction with Positive Action’s streamlined routine and unified approach, now with a powerful platform to match.